niravcodes/niravcodes.github.io/_posts/2019-01-05-movies-that-i-watched-when-i-was-sick.md

 <!--more-->

 I should mention beforehand that I'm not the movie watching kind of person.
-I feel uncomfortable watching any scene that's sad, painful to watch, embarrassing, cringe-worthy, or disgusting.
+I feel uncomfortable watching melancholic, embarrassing, cringe-worthy, or crass movies.
 That is one of the reasons why it's been more than a year since I watched a new movie.

 I watch movies to escape, not for art or plot or story, so I have no problems fast-forwarding through anything that gets in the way.
 It also means that I like movies that are more 'slice-of-life' and comedy better.
 You will find that most of the movies below fall in the comedy or romcom genre.
 That's premeditated.